Electrical Safety Certificate (EICR) Costs For Your Home

-An electrical safety certificate or EICR (Electrical Installation Condition Report) from Hexo costs from as little as £80 to around £140, depending on the size of your property and the size of your electrical system.
+An electrical safety certificate or EICR (Electrical Installation Condition Report) from HEXO Electrical Testing costs from as little as £120 to around £190, depending on the size of your home.

-From small studio flats to 8-bedroom houses in London and the surrounding areas, we can give you an accurate, fast and fair quote for your inspection and EICR certificate – meaning you know all the costs and details upfront before we begin.
+From small studio flats to 8-bedroom houses in London and the surrounding areas, we can give you an accurate, fast and fair quote for your electrical inspection and EICR certificate – meaning you know all the costs and details up front before we begin.

 Your overall cost for an EICR will depend on a few factors: